healthgovau/health-design-system/README.md

 # Health Design System

-Design System for Australian Government Department of Health is built on top of the [DTA Design System](https://designsystem.gov.au/).
+The Health Design System (HDS) is a design system for Australian Government Department of Health which is built on top of the [DTA Design System](https://designsystem.gov.au/).

 ## Style Guide
 View the [Style Guide](https://healthgovau.github.io/health-design-system/) for documentation on how to use the Health Design System components.